polarhive/UE23CS/src/UE23CS251A/U3_Computer_Architechture.md

-# Computer Architecture
+# Computer Organization

 Computer [[Processor|instructions]] indicate both the operation to perform and the operands to use.
 The operands may come from [[memory]], [[register|registers]], or from the instruction itself.

 The first part of the assembly instruction, `add`, is called the **mnemonic** and indicates what operation to perform.
 The operation is performed on b and c, the source operands, and the result is written to a, the destination operand.

-Instead of having to memorise the `add` operation in terms of 1's and 0's we can alias this operation to `add` in MIPS assembly.
+Instead of having to memorize the `add` operation in terms of 1's and 0's we can alias this operation to `add` in MIPS assembly.

 | `.py`     | `.s`        |
 | --------- | ----------- |